-Sogan Dolma (stuffed onions) is easy to prepare and melt-in-your-mouth delicious!
+Sogan Dolma (stuffed onions) is a Turkish dish that's easy to prepare and melt-in-your-mouth delicious!
 The stuffing is made with a mixture of rice, meat, herbs, and spices, so you know it's loaded with flavor.
 Serve Soğan Dolmasi with homemade pita bread on the side.

 I don't recall mom making stuffed onions dolma, but she always added some stuffed onions to other kinds of dolma that she prepared, usually because she ended up with too much filling mixture and onions were always available.